ProjectTEST-AI/MPC-documentary/docs/MPC-custom-language.md

 ## Subroutines
 Subroutines are basically custom functions that supports the `DRY` programming rule, `Don't Repeat Yourself`.

 Subroutines have the same structure as a regular scipt, but loaded as a subroutine.

 ## Exceptions
 Exceptions will occur when certain conditions did not went as expected. the procedure of an exception will be stopping current running program completely by rejecting every code inputted until an end block.
+- Unknown error (00)
+- Task killed (01)
+- Syntax error (02)
+- Subroutine is not detected or not preloaded (03)
+- No return line in subroutine (04)

 ## Data structure
 Every data will begin with ```4 00 0 0 00000 00000``` and end with ```4 99 0 0 00000 00000``` this is to make data storage easier.